rij12/Python-Flask-API-for-Large-Dataset/README.md

 ```
 # Limitataions

-* It loads the whole file into RAM, would need to stream it or batch load the data.
+* It loads the whole file into RAM, would need to stream it or batch load the data for much bigger files.
 * No API tests